Thunder Point: Plot summary

-Amateur diver Henry Baker goes diving in the Caribbean, when he finds the wreck of a German U-boat.
+Amateur diver Henry Baker goes diving in the Caribbean, where he finds the wreck of a German U-boat.
 Inside he finds a briefcase which he takes back home with him.
 On his way home he meets his friend, diver Bob Carney, and lies to him about where he's been.
 When he opens the briefcase he finds a list of documents in German.
 His inability to read German frustrates him but one name leaps out at him: Martin Bormann.
 The dates on the diary appear strange to Baker as they seem to indicate that the submarine sailed after the war was over.

 His next move is to go to England to see his friend, German speaker and Royal Navy man Garth Travers.
 Travers translates the documents and can't believe what he's found - information on Nazi sympathizers in the United Kingdom and America.
 The diary reveals that there's another case with the names still in the submarine.
 He gets in touch with an old friend of his, Brigadier Charles Ferguson, who works for the Prime Minister.
 The Prime Minister asks them to come to his office and invites two other men, Simon Carter and Sir Francis Pamer.
 After their meeting with the Prime Minister, they decide to ask Baker about the location of the submarine.
 Unfortunately for them, Baker died when he looked the wrong way and got run over by a London Bus.